-This natural treat is an excellent alternative to other sweeteners.
-Although it contains sugars and calories, it also has high nutritional value.
+This natural treat obtained from the maple tree is an excellent alternative to other natural sweeteners.
+Although it contains sugars and calories, it also has beneficial substances.
 Moreover, it’s a gluten-free and vegan product that rarely causes allergies.

 What are the health benefits of organic maple syrup?

 Maple syrup offers many health benefits when consumed correctly.
-For example, it has anti-inflammatory properties, helping you fight inflammatory-based conditions (arthritis, psoriasis).
+For example, it has anti-inflammatory properties, helping you fight conditions such as arthritis and psoriasis.

 Plus, it can boost your energy, is an antioxidant, and also provides hydration, to name a few more.
 However, please feel free to review this guide to learn about more health benefits of organic maple syrup.